conda/governance/CODE_OF_CONDUCT.md

 Unlike the Steering Council, we are not limiting the number of Committee members who share a common source of funding.
 However, if a report involves someone who shares funding with CoC Committee members, then the remainder of the committee may vote to exclude some or all Committee members with that same funding, even if that excludes a majority of the CoC Committee.
 This should be done only if the separately funded Committee members feel that the common funding is interfering with decision making.

 Note: This requires tracking the funding sources of CoC Committee members.
-The CoC Committee will use the same tracking policies and methods as the Steering Council does.

 ## Overlap with Steering Council Membership